 In addition, under the FCRA, if an NPO is deemed to be of a "political nature," it may not receive foreign contributions.
-The Act does not specifically define "political nature," but sets forth a process by which the central government makes such a determination based on the organization's activities, ideology, program, or its association with the activities of a political party.
+Previously, the Act did not specifically define "political nature," but set forth a process by which the central government made such a determination based on the organization's activities, ideology, program, or its association with the activities of a political party.

-The Foreign Contribution Rules 2011 clarify that an organization can be designated as having a "political nature" on one of many grounds, including: an organization having avowed political objectives in its Memorandum of Association or bylaws; a Trade Union whose objectives include activities for promoting political goals; a voluntary action group with objectives of a political nature or which participates in political activities; a front or mass organization such as a students' union, workers' union, or women's wing of a political party; or an organization of farmers, workers, students, or youth whose objectives, as stated in the Memorandum of Association, or activities gathered through other material evidence, include advancing the political interests of political parties.
+According to the Foreign Contribution Rules 2011 (before the 2020 amendment), an organization could be designated as having a "political nature" on one of many grounds, including: an organization having avowed political objectives in its Memorandum of Association or bylaws; a Trade Union whose objectives include activities for promoting political goals; a voluntary action group with objectives of a political nature or which participates in political activities; a front or mass organization such as a students' union, workers' union, or women's wing of a political party; or an organization of farmers, workers, students, or youth whose objectives, as stated in the Memorandum of Association, or activities gathered through other material evidence, include advancing the political interests of political parties.